MakeSchool-Tutorials/Makestagram-Swift/P16-Implementing-Likes/content.md

 ##Liking and Unliking a Post

 The last piece of functionality that we need to squeeze into the `Post` class for now is the like and unlike functionality.
 And we can actually wrap it into a single method that toggles whether or not a post is liked by a user - after all, the app only provides a single button to like and unlike.
-Furthermore it doesn't make sense to create a second `Like` object if the use  already likes a given post.
+Furthermore it doesn't make sense to create a second `Like` object if the user already likes a given post.

 > [action]
 Add the following method to the `Post` class: